|Course Length:||2 Years Part-Time|

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.

 The Early Years sector is expanding, and new and exciting roles are being created in children’s centres, nurseries and pre-schools including multi-agency work.

 This foundation degree may also lead you to progress onto the BA (Hons) Early Years Leadership.

-If you are a prospective UK or EU student who will be joining this foundation degree on a part-time basis in academic year 2017/18, we expect tuition fees to be £51 per credit, i.e. £1,020 per 20 credit module, but this is currently subject to Government approval.240 credits are required to complete a foundation degree.
+If you are a prospective UK or EU student who will be joining this foundation degree on a part-time basis in academic year 2017/18, the tuition fee will be £51 per credit, i.e. £1,020 per 20 credit module.
+240 credits are required to complete a foundation degree.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

 Subject to eligibility, UK and EU students can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.

 For comprehensive information about the financial support available to eligible UK and EU students joining this programme in academic year 2017/18, together with details of how to apply for funding, please view our Money Matters 2017/18 guide at www.edgehill.ac.uk/foundationfinance2017pt.